 The National Congress organised a series of activities that allowed children and youth to share experiences about the financial issues that most concerned them.
 This activity included financial education games, workshop and hand-outs which explained the importance of the appropriate management of resources.
 Under the motto “The Progress Route” partners in Peru also organised a financial education fair for children and youth and their families.
 Together they walked the ‘route to progress’ in the 2 day long fair that focused on personal and family finances.

 The celebrations in Peru took place for the duration of the week.
 Primary and secondary students celebrated the Week in the Municipality of Arequipa and in the Capital of the country in two main events, coordinated by the Instituto de Estudios Peruanos and Banco de Credito de Peru and the Secretariry of Social Promotion and Participation of the Municipality of Arequipa.

 These events brought together several financial institutions, local education authorities and welcomed Dr. Marco Falconi Picardo, Deputy President of the Peruvian Congress.

 One of the activities was a fair, which fair was focused on giving information to children and youth on existing financial products and services.
-Additionally, the program “Bodeguita Ecologica” was launched.
-This program allows children and youth to acquire credit for school material, food and house appliances.
+Additionally, the programme “Bodeguita Ecologica” was launched.
+This programme allows children and youth to acquire credit for school material, food and house appliances.